michael-dark/Open-Source-Thermometer/README.md

 |RH_OFFSET||Humidity offset (in degrees C)|
 |FREQUENCY|<Integer>|Logging frequency (in minutes)|
 |LOG_TO_SD|0 or 1|Save temps to SD card?
 (1 - yes, 0 - no)|

+## InfluxDB Setup
+I created a free account on [InfluxDB](https://www.influxdata.com) - however, you could run a local instance as well.
+See the InfluxDB documentation for setup.
+I then used [Grafana](https://grafana.com) for visualization.